-In 2006 HEART secured almost £1 million from the Treasury's Invest to Save budget to launch the Norwich 12 initiative.
-The overall aim is to develop the 12 iconic buildings into an integrated family of heritage attractions which will act as an internationally important showcase of English urban and cultural development over the last 1,000 years.
+In 2006 HEART secured almost £1 million from the Treasury's Invest to Save budget to launch the Norwich 12 initiative, and develop the 12 iconic buildings into an integrated family of heritage attractions, acting as an internationally important showcase of English urban and cultural development over the last 1,000 years.

 The project was inspired by a similar heritage concept that has been adopted in Philadelphia, USA.
 The American city's Independence National Historical Park is a collection of buildings and open spaces that are managed as a unified set by the US National Park Service, even though they exist under plethora of ownership and management regimes.
 As with the Philadelphia project, Norwich 12 seeks to connect the group of buildings and promote them as a significant collective destination.

 Many thanks to the following photographers and organisations, whose photos are used on this website:

 All Norwich 12 partners, Chris Skipworth, Andrew Perkins, Ricky-Joe Burrage, the University of East Anglia (provided 3D models).